Looking for Merci

 Romance | Friends to lovers | Coming of Age

-She sucked her teeth and looked away from me.
+Merci sucked her teeth.
 “Don’t matter.
 They said you like him, and he likes you, and now y’all about to go together.”

 Merci gasped.
 “You can’t say lie in church!”

 “We not in it.
 We near it!”
-I protested.
+Whitney protested.

-Pound cake and sin hit my lips again.
-This time my lips responded, without me knowing I told them to do that.
-I kissed her back long enough to know I enjoyed it, but too long for us to deny it when the backdoor to the sanctuary swung open, and the click-clack of dress shoes stood next to us.
-Merci’s dad glared with a gold offering tray tucked under his arm.
+Whitney faced Merci.
+In a moment, the taste of pound cake and sin hit her lips again.
+But this time, Whitney’s lips responded.
+She kissed Merci back long enough to know she enjoyed it, but too long to deny it when the back door to the sanctuary swung open, and the click-clack of dress shoes stood next to them.
+Merci’s dad, a Deacon at the church, glared with a gold offering tray tucked under his arm.
 The soft white lines on his suit looked like rivers of ice down his body.

-My chest puffed out even though the air in my lungs felt heavy.
-I turned my shoulder to put my body between Merci and her father with my Bible clutched to my chest.
-We would face her daddy the same way we did everything on Sunday—together.
+Whitney’s chest puffed out even though the air in her lungs felt heavy.
+She turned her shoulder to put her body between Merci and the Deacon with the Bible clutched to her chest.
+They’d face Merci’s daddy the same way they did everything on Sunday—together.

-“When I get back, you need to be in my office,” he spoke to Merci in a tone so cold it made her wince.
+“When I get back, you need to be in my office,” he hissed.

-A little while later, Merci’s daddy rushed by me without a word back into the sanctuary.
-The choir started up their usual song to send us on our way.
+A little while later, the Deacon rushed by Whitney alone on the bench without a word back into the sanctuary.
+The choir started up their usual song to send everybody on their way.
 Doors flew open.
 Big hats and shoulder pads marched through the grass, followed by big men in suits sharp as tacts.
 Little ones got scooped up with their ruffle socks, and Sunday school pictures crumbled proudly in tiny fists.
-The big men guided the teenagers away before they got too free.
-People went on about their business and didn’t notice my puffy face.
-The kitchen door swung open when most of the cars cleared out.
-I smelled the familiar scent of white diamonds mixed with fried chicken and spritz.
+Big men in colorful suits wrangled the teenagers before they got too free.
+People went on about their business, unconcerned with Whitney’s puffy face long as she was quiet and out the way.
+The kitchen door swung open after most of the cars cleared out.
+Whitney smelled the familiar scent of White Diamonds perfume mixed with fried chicken and spritz.

-She nudged me with her elbow.
+Mama nudged Whitney with her elbow.
 “Where’s the frik to your frak?”

 “Her daddy came and got her.”